Changes to special protections for retail and commercial leases affected by COVID-19

-On Tuesday 12th May 2020, the SA Government announced that changes would be made to the Covid-19 Emergency Response Act 2020 (COVID Act) in relation to matters involving commercial leases.
+By way of background, on Tuesday 12th May 2020, the SA Government announced that changes would be made to the Covid-19 Act in relation to matters involving commercial leases.

-Under the amended COVID Act, the Government has increased powers to make regulations, if necessary, for the purposes of mitigating the adverse impacts on a party to, or any other person with an interest in, a commercial lease resulting from the COVID-19 pandemic.
+Under the COVID Act, the Government has significant powers to make regulations, if necessary, for the purposes of mitigating the adverse impacts on a party to, or any other person with an interest in, a commercial lease resulting from the COVID-19 pandemic.

 The COVID-19 Emergency Response (Commercial Leases No 2) Regulations 2020 imposed an obligation on parties to commercial leases to negotiate in good faith.

 The specific wording of the Regulations Part 2 (6) provides: